-Significant relevant contributions, accomplishments, or performance
+Significant relevant contributions, accomplishments, or performance & Relevant supplemental professional experiences as demonstrated on the job

-This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area.
-Employee has provided no credible evidence that may bolster his score in this area.
-With respect to significant relevant contributions, accomplishments, or performance, I find that in this matter, I will not substitute my judgment for that of the Principal of Ballou as it relates to the score he accorded to Employee and his colleagues in the instant matter.
+Both of these categories are weighted at 10% a piece on the CLDF.
+Employee received zero (0) points in both areas.
+Employee has provided no credible evidence that may bolster his score in either area.
+With respect to both of these categories, I find that I will not substitute my judgment for that of the Principal of Ballou as it relates to the score he accorded to Employee and his colleagues in the instant matter.